 My ex-husband didn’t want his son living with my ex-boyfriend, so he took our son.
 For about two weeks I was homeless sleeping on the couch of friends.
 My Sunday school teacher helped me get into a transitional housing program.
 I set goals for myself to go to college.
 My ex-husband helped take care of my father in his illness when he wasn’t strung out.
 We were both dating other people, but he was still the one I turned to for comfort, emotionally and physically.
 Then I found out I was pregnant with my youngest child.

-When my father died the following March, I faith collapsed.
+When my father died the following March, my faith collapsed.
 As a Baptist people died and went to Heaven.
 There was no expectation of healing.
 But in Full Gospel and Assembly of God, I learned that if I had faith, God would heal.
 I never doubted that my father would be healed.
 My pastor came and visited my dad, and made sure that he was a Christian.
 Even though he was on hospice, I knew God would come through.
 When he died, my faith, my whole world came crashing down.
-Tim really had to step up because I couldn’t be the parent I needed to be after I had our daughter.
+My ex-husband really had to step up because I couldn’t be the parent I needed to be after I had our daughter.
 I had a break down, ended up being placed on medication for depression.
 When I finally leveled out my ex-husband and I dated off and on for the next two years.
 We went to church together, marriage counseling, and a marriage class.
 We eventually remarried.

 For our honeymoon we moved to Missouri, I had never been away from my family, let alone in a place I knew no one.
 The town we moved to was a college town and had no children’s programs for the summer for children.
 Needless to say, church dropped out of the picture.
 We still drank, but after our honeymoon I stopped smoking pot completely.
 During the next year, I learned about a personal relationship with Christ.
 I had daily Bible studies, something I had never done before.
 I taught my children the Bible and read stories with them.
 I also started hosting an online support group for Christian moms that grew to over 500 women from various denominations.